Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Timing

-In some cases, a short message appearing briefly on-screen is suitable.
+In some cases, a short message appearing on-screen briefly is suitable.
 At other times, actions trigger more than just the immediate reaction.
 Aside from what happens instantaneously, there could be a state of processing, as well as the final result (failure or success).
 This series of system statuses might need to be communicated each step of the way based on the risk level.
-Not only that, but the processing time could differ wildly—loading state could help when there’s a few second gap, but what about if a process is expected to take 24 hours?
-This should be taken into consideration when also evaluating the level of obtrusiveness that you want to saddle the user with (more on that later)!
+Not only that, but the processing time could differ wildly; a loading state could help when there’s a few seconds' gap, but what about if a process is expected to take 24 hours?
+This should also be taken into consideration when evaluating the level of obtrusiveness that you want to saddle the user with (more on that later)!

 We’ve got an excellent article exploring high quality microinteractions that you should check out if you want to get into the nitty gritty and see more examples on timing!
 As a bonus, check out more feedback examples on our Success UX and Error Messages!